boloto1979/Code-Sentinel/README.md

 - Code Injection: It searches for patterns such as eval(, exec(, os.system(, subprocess.run(, $(, and `.*` in the code.
 - XSS (Cross-Site Scripting): It looks for patterns like <script>...</script> and <img...src=...onerror=...>.
 - SQL Injection: It identifies patterns such as SELECT *, DROP TABLE, and DELETE FROM in the code (case-insensitive).
-- CSRF (Cross-Site Request Forgery): This vulnerability detection is not implemented yet.
+- CSRF (Cross-Site Request Forgery).
-- SSRF (Server-Side Request Forgery): This vulnerability detection is not implemented yet.
+- SSRF (Server-Side Request Forgery).

 Please note that the CSRF and SSRF vulnerability detections are not yet implemented in the current version of Code Sentinel.